jacqueline-lam/bolderer_sinatra_app/README.md

     $ shotgun

-And go to http://localhost:9393 or the IP Address:PORT provided.
+Lastly, go to http://localhost:9393 or the IP Address:PORT provided.

 ## Usage